Autumn Knight, M _ _ _ ER

 Using her training as an improviser and the inexhaustible possibilities each audience member brings, Knight’s work regularly puts Black femmes—often herself—in contested and confrontational positions of power.
 Knight guides her audiences through indeterminate situations that illuminate the relationships at play in performance and in our everyday lives.
 The controlled chaos of these mysterious group interactions provokes laughter and occasional discomfort, using irrationality to make meaning out of our contemporary culture.

-This project is organized by Tara Aisha Willis; Curator, Performance and Public Practice; with Laura Paige Kyber, Curatorial Assistant.
-The livestreamed performance is coproduced by On the Boards, contemporary performance center, Seattle, Washington.
+This project is organized by Tara Aisha Willis, Curator, Performance and Public Practice, with Laura Paige Kyber, Curatorial Assistant.
+The livestreamed performance is coproduced by On the Boards, a contemporary performance center in Seattle, WA.

-Autumn Knight (Performer and writer) is an interdisciplinary artist working with performance, installation, video, and text.
-Her video and performance work has been viewed within several institutions including the the New Museum (NYC), Western Front, (Vancouver, Canada), Akademie der Kunste (Berlin), On the Boards (Seattle), The Whitney Museum of American Art, and The Kitchen (NYC).
+Autumn Knight (performer and writer) is an interdisciplinary artist working with performance, installation, video, and text.
+Her video and performance work has been viewed within several institutions including the the New Museum (NYC), Western Front (Vancouver, Canada), Akademie der Kunste (Berlin), On the Boards (Seattle, WA), The Whitney Museum of American Art (NYC), and The Kitchen (NYC).
 Her performance and video work is held in the permanent collection of the Studio Museum in Harlem.
 Knight is a recent recipient of The Nancy B. Negley Rome Prize.

-Rena Anakwe (Sound designer) is an interdisciplinary artist, performer, and healer working primarily with sound, visuals, and scent.
+Rena Anakwe (sound designer) is an interdisciplinary artist, performer, and healer working primarily with sound, visuals, and scent.
 Exploring intersections between traditional healing practices, spirituality, and performance, she creates works focused on sensory-based, experiential interactions using creative technology.
-Most recently, she was awarded the 2021 Canadian Women Artists’ Award from NYFA and the Canadian Women’s Club of New York, a 2021–22 MacDowell Fellowship for Interdisciplinary Arts, and a 2022 Jack Nusbaum Artist Residency at Brooklyn Academy of Music.
+Most recently, she was awarded a 2022 Jack Nusbaum Artist Residency at Brooklyn Academy of Music, the 2021 Canadian Women Artists’ Award from NYFA and the Canadian Women’s Club of New York, and a 2021–22 MacDowell Fellowship for Interdisciplinary Arts.
 Anakwe was a 2020–21 resident of the Jerome Foundation AIRspace Residency for Performing Artists at Abrons Arts Center, a 2020 Radiophrenia commissioned artist, a 2019 ISSUE Project Room Artist-in-Residence, a 2019 Abrons Arts Center Sound Series commissioned artist, and a 2018 Signal Culture Artist-in-Residence.
 She has collaborated, produced, and shown work at New York institutions including Park Avenue Armory/NY Live Arts, En Garde Arts/Brookfield Place, Weeksville Heritage Center, Dia Foundation, Fridman Gallery, Knockdown Center, Lincoln Center, MoMA PS1, CultureHub, Pioneer Works, and Montez Press Radio.
 Most recently, under the moniker A Space for Sound, Anakwe released the first in an ongoing audio series titled Sound Bath Mixtape vol. 1 through New York–based label and collective PTP.
-In Fall 2021, her forthcoming album Sometimes underwater (feels like home) will be released through RVNG Intl.’s Commend THERE Label.
+In the fall of 2021, her forthcoming album Sometimes underwater (feels like home) will be released through RVNG Intl.’s Commend THERE Label.
 She is based in Brooklyn, New York, by way of Nigeria and Canada.